 Ohio Criminal Sentencing Laws

-Ohio criminal sentencing laws seem straightforward at first, but the details get quite complicated.
-This article is designed to set forth the Ohio sentencing structure, along with some of the problems and developments in this area.
+set forth the Ohio sentencing structure, along with some of the problems and

 I will start off with a straightforward chart of Ohio criminal sentencing guidelines.
 This chart does not include specialized offenses, such as murder, rape and bulk drug offenses, which have more specialized schemes.

-The Ohio sentencing guidelines are as follows:
+guidelines are as follows:

-Misdemeanors Jail Time Maximum Fine
+Misdemeanors Jail Time Maximum

 Minor (MM)